Tiagura/homelab/vaultwarden/README.md

 ## Reverse Proxy

-The Vaultwarden service is deployed with **Nginx** as a reverse proxy.
-This setup ensures that Vaultwarden is only accessible through the proxy, and it is configured to enforce secure HTTPS access.
+Vaultwarden is deployed with Nginx as a reverse proxy, ensuring it is only accessible through the specified domain and not by the server's IP address.
+Any requests with an incorrect `Host` header are blocked with a `403 Forbidden` error.
+The configuration also enforces secure HTTPS access, restricting Vaultwarden to the specified domain only.

 The **Nginx configuration** used is based on the example provided in the [Vaultwarden Proxy Examples Wiki](https://github.com/dani-garcia/vaultwarden/wiki/Proxy-examples).
 This configuration allows you to securely access your Vaultwarden instance through a domain name.

 ### Accessing Vaultwarden

-By default, you can access Vaultwarden using a domain like:
+Per my configuration, Vaultwarden can be accessed using a domain like:

-''' vaultwarden.home.tm '''
+`vaultwarden.home.tm`

-If you wish to use a different domain name, you must update the `nginx.conf` file.
-Specifically, you should change the `server_name` directive, and other apperances of this value, to reflect your desired domain name.
+If you wish to use a different domain name, you need to update the `DOMAIN` variable in the `docker-compose.yml` file and modify the `nginx.conf` file.
+Specifically, change the `server_name` directive and any other occurrences of the domain name to reflect your desired domain.

 ### SSL Certificates